 What is B2B Marketing?

-B2B marketing, also called business marketing, consists of a company selling a product or a service to another company or organization instead of to individual consumers.
-B2B marketing clients are individuals who make a purchase on behalf of their organization.
+B2B marketing, also called business marketing, consists of a company selling a product or a service to another company or organization instead of individual consumers.
+B2B marketing clients are individuals who purchase on behalf of their organization.
 Thus, there are several members involved in the decision-making process.
 The sales cycle is longer, but relationships are long-lasting.